-St Pete Pride requires a small army of dedicated volunteers.
+St Pete Pride is made possible by dedicated volunteers.

 Q: How many volunteers does it take to put on Pride?

-A: It takes approximately 200 volunteers to build, run and clean up the Pride festival and promenade, with approximately 12 volunteers that work year-round to organize and develop the events.
+A: It takes approximately 200 volunteers to build, run and clean up the Pride festival and promenade, with approximately 12 volunteers who work year-round to organize and develop the events.

 Q: What can I do to help make Pride happen?

 A: There are many ways for you to participate at Pride.
 Many people prefer to contribute their time in more than one way!
 Some people prefer to volunteer year-round; others only help out during the event.
-To volunteer for Pride Week in June, we open up registration in April.
+Volunteer registration for June’s Pride Week opens in April.

 Q: Do I get a free ticket to the paid events if I volunteer?

-A: That’s perhaps the most common question.
+A: That’s perhaps the most commonly asked question.
 Here’s the scoop: receiving a ticket in exchange for volunteering is incredibly rare.
-If it does occur it usually applies to people who work with-in the organization year-round as volunteers and are highly accountable.
-These are not roles that are easy to jump into.
+If it does occur, it usually applies to people who have worked within the organization year-round as volunteers in roles that they have worked towards over time.
+The roles held by these individuals are not quickly or easily assumed.
 Generally a person will volunteer on a committee for a while, sometimes years.
-Then they become a board member or become more involved in other ways.
-It is best not to expect a free ticket for any volunteer work you do.
-Ask around, most people feel that volunteering not only brings you closer to the LGBT community, it enhances your experience at our events, and that alone is enough of a reward!
+Then, they become a Board member or become more involved in other ways.
+It is best not to expect a free ticket for any volunteer work you do, but volunteering in itself is more than worth it.
+Ask around, most people feel that volunteering not only brings you closer to the LGBTQ+ community, it enhances your experience at our events, and that alone is enough of a reward!

 Q: Can I volunteer even though I’ve never been to Pride?

 A: Yes!
 First timers are welcome to volunteer!
-There is plenty of work to do both on and off.
-Be aware, first timers Pridesters can find themselves completely overwhelmed by their experiences and don’t always fulfill their onsite volunteer commitments (even though they mean well and want to).
+Be aware, first-timer Pridesters can find themselves completely overwhelmed by their experiences and don’t always fulfill their onsite volunteer commitments (even though they mean well and want to).
 You may want to consider volunteering your time before or after the event if it is to be your first Pride.
 If you do decide to lend a hand during the event, please make sure to schedule some relaxation into your day.
-Depending on your time, a good rule of thumb to keep in mind is Do Not Sign Up for More than Two “Shifts” if this is to be your first Pride experience.
+We recommend you avoid signing up for more than two shifts if this your first Pride experience.

 Q: How much time does volunteering take; do I have to volunteer all day?